Varun-Krishnan1/OpticNerveRegenNLP/README.md

 Even though, it is significant you can see the means are 0.8 vs 0.84 so practically speaking not sure how useful it is....

+## Using BioBERT
+BioBERT offers an even better performance than BERT due to its fine-tuning of the bert-base-uncased model on scientific material.
+The BioBERT model used here was from huggingface at dmis-lab/biobert-base-cased-v1.2.
+This is a CASED model therefore we had to regenerate the papers masked sentences to be cased.
+This involved going to Extracting Causal Verbs.ipynb to remove the pre-processing to lower all the text.

 ## Future Steps